- 30-day money-back guarantee

 If you have looked around at a few VPN websites, you will realize that almost all offer a range of subscription periods, with a better monthly rate for longer subscriptions.
 Buffered uses this pricing model.
 The cheapest offer lies with the 12-month plan.
 It’s a little on the pricey side when compared to other VPN services.

-Surprisingly, Buffered doesn’t allow payment with bitcoin or PayPal.
-You need to have a Visa, Mastercard or Discover debit or credit card in order to sign up.
+Buffered doesn’t allow payment with bitcoin.
+Most credit cards are accepted.
 No matter where you are in the world, you get charged in US dollars, so the actual price in your home currency will vary depending on the exchange rate of the day.

 You are allowed to have up to five simultaneous connections with Buffered.
 The download page is available at all times during your subscription period, not just at the moment you sign up.
 That means you can share an account with friends and bring down your monthly expenditure.